TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 21/Job 21.34.md

 ---

-How then comfort ye me in vain, Seeing in your answers there remaineth [only] falsehood?
+So how can you comfort me with nonsense, because in your answers there remains only falsehood?"